ibelar/atk4-wp/readme.md

 For those of you familiar with the framework, it is now possible to use this great framework for Wordpress plugin developpment.

-If you are not familiar with Agile Toolkit, this framework is real easy to learn.
+If you are not familiar with Agile Toolkit, this framework is really easy to learn.
 I know, I was able to learned it!

 [For more information on Agile Toolkit: http://www.agiletoolkit.org] (http://www.agiletoolkit.org)

 #Benefits

-With this interface, it is possible to create many WordPress components like: admin page, sub page, meta boxes, widget or shortcode using an Agile Toolkit view.
+With this interface, it is possible to create many WordPress components like: admin page, sub page, meta boxes, widget or shortcode using the Agile Toolkit framework.

 * use many of Agile Toolkit predefine views like: header, button, lister, tabs, grid, form, crud, popover and more;
-  * allow to easily create the UI of a WordPress admin page;
+  * easily create the UI of a WordPress admin page;
 * view data binding with db model;
-  * just associate model with view and let the template engine display model data automatically;
+  * associate model with view and let the template engine display the model data automatically;
-* out of the box ajax in WordPress;
+* out-of-the-box ajax in WordPress;
   * form submission using ajax;
   * view reload using ajax;
   * javascript binding to any view element with jQuery;